hyperledger/fabric-chaincode-java/CONTRIBUTING.md

 ## Coding Style

 Please to try to be consistent with the rest of the code and conform to checkstyle rules where they are provided.
+[Spotless](https://github.com/diffplug/spotless) is used to enforce code formatting.
+You can run `./gradlew spotlessApply` to apply the mandated code formatting to the codebase before submitting changes to avoid failing the build with formatting violations.

 ## Code of Conduct Guidelines <a name="conduct"></a>